 Personal information is any information about an individual.
 This could include information such as age, identification numbers, income, ethnic origin, credit or banking information, employee records, medical records, and any information relevant to the issue for which we have been retained.
 We must collect and use such personal information to provide legal services.
 This information may be about our clients, or may be about individuals who are not clients, but are involved in transactions, matters or disputes with clients.

 How do we collect personal information?

 In most cases, we ask individuals to specifically consent, if we collect, use, or disclose their personal information where such collection, use and disclosure is such that would not be considered normal for a law firm’s representation of a client.
 Permission may be expressed in writing or be implied and may be given to us verbally, electronically, or through an authorized representative.
+Privacy and other laws allow us to collect, use, and disclose information for matters in dispute or litigation without consent.
 Individuals may withdraw permission to collect, use and disclose their personal information at any time, subject to legal and contractual restrictions and reasonable notice.
 Sometimes consent is implied through conduct with us.

 It is important that the information be accurate and up-to-date.
 If during the course of the retainer, any personal information changes, the individual should inform us so we can make any necessary changes.
 If Harrison Pensa holds information about an individual that the individual can show is not accurate, complete and up-to-date, Harrison Pensa will take reasonable steps to correct it.

 Harrison Pensa takes all reasonable precautions to ensure that personal information is kept safe from loss, unauthorized access, modification or disclosure.
 Among the steps taken to protect personal information are: premises security; restricted file access; deploying technological safeguards like security software and firewalls; and internal password and security policies.